 Share to enter or win contests are prohibited.
 Article III, section E, clause 3 of the Facebook Promotion Guidelines states: “Promotions may be administered on Pages or within apps on Facebook.
 Personal Timelines must not be used to administer promotions (ex: "share on your Timeline to enter" or "share on your friend’s Timeline to get additional entries" is not permitted).”
 You can read more on this policy under the heading Promotions in the Facebook Pages Terms.

-Instead, create a Form, enable Refer-a-Friend in the Form Designer, and display the form on a Campaign using the Form Widget.
+Instead, create a Form, enable Refer-a-Friend in the Form Designer, and display the form on a campaign using the Form Widget.
 After a visitor submits his or her entry, encourage them to refer their friends to the contest.
 For each of their friends who follow the referral link and enter, they receive extra chances to win.

-Requiring Users to “Like” Multiple Pages to Enter
+Requiring Users to "Like" Pages to Enter

 You cannot require users to "Like" Facebook Pages to enter a contest - a.k.a "incentivizing" a Like.
 Article IV, section 5 of the Facebook Developer Policy states: "Only incentivize a person to log into your app, enter a promotion on your app’s Page, or check-in at a place.
 Don’t incentivize other actions."